-$^2\,$ In some cases, more than one transfer pricing method is applied in accordance with the transactions involved.
+In some cases, more than one transfer pricing method is applied in accordance with the transactions involved, and the number of transfer pricing methods is different from the number of BAPA.

-d.
-Number of BAPA Cases Completed by Region
+e.
+Number of BAPA cases disposed of by region

-The number of BAPA cases completed categorized by region is shown in Chart 5 below.
+The number of BAPA cases disposed of, as categorized by region is shown in Chart 5 below.

 Although the number of BAPA cases with the U.S.A. and Australia has traditionally accounted for a large share of the total, the number of BAPA cases with Asian countries is increasing.
-In light of the changes to BAPA policies in Asian countries, the number of BAPA cases involving these countries is expected to increase further in future.
+The number of BAPA cases involving these countries is expected to increase further in the future.

-While the number of countries with which the NTA was involved in BAPA negotiations in the 1997 business year (ten years ago) was 14, it increased to 24 in the 2007 business year.
+In the 1998 business year (ten years ago), the number of countries with which the NTA was involved in BAPA negotiations was 4; this number has increased to 18 in the 2008 business year.
+(Note)

-The number of countries with which the NTA was negotiating one or more BAPA cases at the end of the 2007 business year is shown in the attachment "Partner Countries for the Mutual Agreement Procedure."
+The number of countries with which the NTA was negotiating one or more BAPA cases at the end of the 2008 business year is shown in Attachment 1 "Partner Countries for the Mutual Agreement Procedure".